aws-samples/aws-agentic-document-assistant/README.md

     2. Then, inside the `frontend/streamlit-ui` folder, run `bash run-streamlit-ui.sh`.
     3. Click on the link with the format below to open the demo:
     ```https://{domain_id}.studio.{region}.sagemaker.aws/jupyter/default/proxy/{port_number}/```
-4. run the SageMaker Pipeline, defined in the `data-pipelines/run-data-pipelines.ipynb` notebook, to process the input pdf documents and prepare the SQL table and the semantic search index used by the LLM assistant.
+4. run the SageMaker Pipeline notebooks under the `data-pipelines` folder, to process the input pdf documents, prepare the SQL table, and create the semantic search index used by the LLM assistant.

 ### Clean up